Article

 Headless SDK (Node.js): For teams that need full control over the frontend, QueryPanel also offers a headless Node.js SDK built on a zero-trust callback architecture.
 Your database credentials and query results never leave your infrastructure.
 The SDK sends only schema metadata to QueryPanel Cloud, receives generated SQL back, and executes it locally through a callback function you control.
 This means no credential exposure, no data exfiltration risk, and no need to open firewall rules or whitelist external IPs.

 Tenant isolation is enforced at the prompt level during SQL generation, not through post-processing or manual RLS configuration.
 When a tenant asks a question, the AI generates SQL with the tenant filter already included.
+You still validate outputs in admin (preview-as-tenant, saved charts) the way you would with any NL→SQL system—prompt enforcement is the default guardrail, not a substitute for your release process.

 Best for: SaaS teams that want AI-powered, tenant-safe embedded analytics with a polished customer UX and zero-trust data security.